UCI is one of 62 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.

 In a 2009 report by the American Chemical Society's Committee on Professional Training, UCI ranked seventh among U.S. universities with the highest numbers of chemistry degrees conferred at all three levels (bachelor's, master's and doctorate).

-The Paul Merage School of Business MBA programs consistently rank among the best in the world, including No. 1 in the U.S. for employment of MBA students within three months of graduation by Financial Times.
+The Paul Merage School of Business MBA programs consistently rank among the best in the world, including No. 1 for employing the highest percentage of female faculty, by Financial Times.

 The 2007 Faculty Scholarly Productivity Index ranked five UCI research fields in the top five among large research universities.
 Computer & information science ranked first; information science/studies fourth; and geology/Earth science, mathematics, and urban & regional planning fifth.
 Produced by Academic Analytics, the index rates journal articles and books published by each program's faculty, as well as journal citations, awards, honors and grants.

-Diverse Issues in Higher Education ranks UCI third in the nation for awarding bachelor's degrees to minority students in the 2010-11 school year.
+Diverse Issues in Higher Education ranks UCI seventh in the nation for awarding bachelor's degrees to minority students in the 2014-15 school year.
 The rankings are based on data submitted by institutions of higher education to the U.S. Department of Education.